monnierant/not-the-end/README.md

 Go to `system.json`and edit the system `id`

-Replace all ref to `MySyst` by your system name
+Replace all ref to `NotTheEnd` by your system name

 ## CI